SUMMARY OF INVENTION

 STAGE OF DEVELOPMENT

-U.S. national application filed on 1/27/17; national applications pending in Canada, Europe, Japan, China
+U.S. National application 15/329,876 published; National applications pending in Canada, Europe (published), Japan, and China (published)

-Moritz F. Kircher, MD, PhD, Laboratory Head, Memorial Hospital Research Laboratories; Assistant Attending, Memorial Hospital, MSK
+Moritz F. Kircher, MD, PhD, former Laboratory Head, Memorial Hospital Research Laboratories; and former Assistant Attending, Memorial Hospital, MSK

 MSK Internal Code: SK2014-061